Skip to main content

 Whereas, An analysis done by the U.S. Department of Health and Human Services on a sample of Medicare patients in 2018 found that a quarter of Medicare patients experience adverse events during their hospital stays, and 43 percent of these events were preventable; and

-Whereas, The DOH, in a 2001 report, described widespread NYPORTS reporting disparities, particularly in the New York City area, and they concluded that it was due to an enormous underreporting of adverse events at the individual hospital level; and
+Whereas, DOH, in a 2001 report, described widespread NYPORTS reporting disparities, particularly in the New York City area, and they concluded that it was due to an enormous underreporting of adverse events at the individual hospital level; and

-Whereas, In 2006, New York City hospitals reported only 38.9 adverse occurrences per 10,000 discharges compared to 69.6 and 63.7 adverse occurrences per 10,000 reported north of the city and on Long Island, respectively; and
+Whereas, In 2006, New York City hospitals reported only 38.9 adverse occurrences per 10,000 discharges compared to 69.6 and 63.7 adverse occurrences per 10,000 reported north of the city and on Long Island respectively; and

 Whereas, The 2009 audit also found that errors relating to the administration of medication are particularly underreported by New York City hospitals; and